mkaomwakuni/Hao_Fiti/README.md

-# 🏡 The Hao Fiti -PROJECT UNDER CONSTRUCTUON
+# 🏡 The Hao Fiti -PROJECT UNDER CONSTRUCTION
 Welcome to The Hao Fiti App – Your Gateway to Effortless House Hunting and Renting in Nairobi!

 ## 🚀 Features